koenrane/KR-new-site/content/date-me.md

 ## Possible dealbreakers

 1. I probably (70%) will want kids within the next 5 years.
-2. Ethical non-monogamy is important to me.
+2. Polyamory is important to me.
 3. I currently live in Berkeley.
 I'm open to (but disprefer) a long-distance relationship if there's a good chance we end up in the same location, assuming the relationship is great!
 In particular, cities like New York and London are more workable (as DeepMind has offices there I could work out of).

 ## What I'm like in a relationship